 According to the Constitution, the Executive Yuan Council evaluates statutory and budgetary bills and bills concerning martial law, amnesty, declaration of war, conclusion of peace and treaties, and other important affairs, all of which are to be submitted to the Legislature, as well as matters of common concern to various ministries and commissions.
 The Executive Yuan Council may request that relevant personnel attend council meetings for interpellation.

 The Executive Yuan has a secretary-general, two deputy secretaries-general and a spokesperson, all of whom attend meetings of the Executive Yuan Council.
 The secretary-general handles Executive Yuan administrative affairs.
 The deputy secretaries-general assist the secretary-general.
-The spokesperson, who heads the Office of Information Services, is in charge of Executive Yuan information and outreach.
+The spokesperson leads work on Executive Yuan information and outreach.

 Internal Organizational Structure of the Executive Yuan

 (Restructuring from Jan.
 1, 2012 to Dec.
 31, 2014)